 4:00 pm.
 Any packages returned later will not be accepted.

-* You can withdraw your nomination on October 10th, if you decide you do not wish to run for
+* You can withdraw your nomination by March 26th, if you decide you do not wish to run for

 Council.